azurite/Dungeon-Generator/README.md

 # Dungeon-Generator

-The Dungeon Generator is a collection of Javascript Modules that allows you to randomly generate dungeons on a map with predefined parameters.
+The Dungeon Generator is a Javascript Module that allows you to randomly generate dungeons on a map with predefined parameters.
 The algorithm uses a technique called [Binary Space Partitioning](https://en.wikipedia.org/wiki/Binary_space_partitioning).

 Just include all the files from the scripts folder at the end of the body of your html document and you're good to go.